myideaisgood/LCIC_duplex/README.md

 ## Abstract

-This paper presents a channel-wise progressive coding system for lossless compression of color images.
-We follow the classical lossless compression scheme of LOCO-I and CALIC, where pixel values and coding contexts are predicted and forwarded to the entropy coder for compression.
-The contribution is that we jointly estimate the pixel values and coding contexts from neighboring pixels by training a simple multilayer perceptron in a residual and channel-wise progressive manner.
-Specifically, we obtain accurate pixel prediction along with coding contexts that reflect the magnitude of local activity very well.
-These results are sent to an adaptive arithmetic coder that appropriately encodes the prediction error according to the corresponding coding context.
-Experimental results demonstrate the effectiveness of the proposed method in high-resolution datasets.
-<br><br>
+This paper presents a new lossless color image compression method based on the learning of pixel values and coding contexts through a multiplayer perceptron (MLP).
+The pixel prediction error and contexts are forwarded to an adaptive arithmetic encoder, like the conventional lossless compression schemes.
+The neural net-based prediction has long been attempted for the lossless compression, and recently convolutional neural networks (CNNs) are also adopted for the lossy/lossless coding.
+While the existing MLP-based lossless compression schemes focused only on the accurate pixel prediction, we jointly predict the pixel values and coding contexts.
+We also propose channel-wise progressive learning, residual learning, and duplex network in this MLPbased framework, which leads to improved coding gain compared to the conventional method.
+Experiments show that the proposed method performs better or comparable to the recent learningbased and conventional compression methods.

 ## Related Work
 [LCIC (TIP 2013)] Hiearchical Predication and Context Adaptive Coding for Lossless Color Image Compression <a href="https://github.com/jyicu/LCIC">LCIC</a>